firebase-unity/firebase-app/README.md

 # How To Install

 - Since version `12.0.0` `FirebaseCppApp.bundle` used to running in unity editor in macbook not directly include in this package
-- Instead it will be segregated into a separate bundle to minimize amount of bandwidth used by git LFS
+- Instead it will be segregated into a separate bundle to minimize amount of bandwidth used by git LFS.
+[Install the following package if running on mac](https://github.com/firebase-unity/firebase-support-ios)

 ### Install by add directly in `manifest.json` in folder `Packages/manifest.json`